top of page

 This Is Now at Dorset Museum (FSAL 2023)

-This is the fourth gathering of the Friendly Society of Artistic Labourers.
+This was the fourth gathering of the Friendly Society of Artistic Labourers.
 Devised as a form of radical work experience This is Now is a research-led project that will involve all students across all the creative arts at Weymouth College.
 The project will include dedicated research time at Dorset Museum and the production of new work, that will be made over a period of two weeks at Weymouth College and exhibited & performed at the Museum.
 Alongside the research and creative production students will contribute to all aspects of the project including; exhibition planning, working with project partners, marketing, press and promotion, documentation and evaluation.

 As with previous iterations of FSAL students will work in groups to develop projects supported by staff members.
 There will be a ‘pioneer’ group established consisting of student representatives from each course.
 This group will make key strategic decisions relating to the direction of project and be representatives for the rest of the participating students.